 In addition to using visible light, the technology can work with infrared or near-ultraviolet.
 Since light cannot pass through walls, the wireless network will allow for greater security and eliminate the problem of interference between devices.
 The technology is also expected to do away with the bandwidth limitations of WiFi and cellular networks.

 How Does LiFi Work?

-A LED bulb (acting like a semiconductor light source) gives out extremely high rates of light output which is converted into electrical signal by the photo-detector.
-The conversion process is facilitated by changes of light intensity and modulation of light signals.
+A LED bulb (acting like a semiconductor light source) gives out extremely high rates of light output which is converted into an electrical signal by the photo-detector.
+The conversion process is facilitated by changes in light intensity and modulation of light signals.
 The changes of light intensity include dipping and dimming of the light.
-The modulation of light signal cannot be noticed by human eye, but it involves up and down motion of the signals.
+The modulation of light signal cannot be noticed by the human eye, but it involves the up and down motion of the signals.

 The electrical signal is then converted into a stream of binary data (LiFi internet) consisting of web, audio, video, and application information.
 This data can be accessed with the help of an internet-enabled device.

 LiFi vs WiFi: Difference Between LiFi and WiFi